-A. Text of the digital resource is compatible with assistive technology that allows the user to reflow the text by specifying the margins and line spacing (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Pass Additional Information: 30/30 web pages were analyzed and passed.
-Content was taken from chapters 1 through 4.
+A. T ext of the digital resource is compatible with Pass a ssistive technology that allows the user to re eflow the text by specifying the margins and li ine spacing (or is rendered by an application SI uch as a browser, media player, or reader tl hat offers this functionality).

+Additional Information: 30/30 web pages were analyzed and passed.
 All of the web pages analyzed allowed for adequate text reflow between 30% and 300% zoom levels.
 Horizantal scrolling was not required.
 Results may vary depending on screen size.
 Text reflow was analyzed using a standard Toshiba laptop with a 16 inch screen size.
 Google chrome was used to access the book online.
 B. If the digital resource is an electronic alternative to printed materials, the page numbers correspond to the printed material.
 N/A Additional Information: 0/0 web pages were analyzed and passed for matching page number content in the PDF version.
-There was a PDF version of this text, however, the HTML version of the book does not provide page numbers to compare with the PDF version.
-The content covered in each chapter and section is the same in both the HTML and PDF versions.
+There was no PDF version of this text.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.